contactozrcore/Contactozero/README.md

-- 👋 Hi, I’m @Contactozero
+- 👋 Hi, I’m @Zero
-- 👀 I’m interested in sotware
+- 👀 I’m interested in developer of app
-- 🌱 I’m currently learning vuejs
+- 🌱 I’m currently learning js
-- 💞️ I’m looking to collaborate on wale
+- 💞️ I’m looking to collaboration
-- 📫 How to reach
+- 📫 How to reach to be programmed fluently
 <!---
-Contactozero/Contactozero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Contactozero/Zero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You ca click the Preview link to take a look at your changes.
 -